|"The Barefoot Executive" (1971).|

 John Ritter is terrific as a network underling who sneers at everything Post does, and Harry Morgan steals the film as the Network President who starts fearing for his own job because he's not as smart about the viewing public's taste as is the chimp.
 Wally Cox as Mertons, Flynn's chauffeur, is terrific.
 He isn't listed as such in the credits, but I'm willing to bet that he also plays the role of the scientist who confirms that, yes, bananas really are brain food.

-Brilliant comedy, made me laugh out loud several times.
+"The Barefoot Executive" is a brilliant comedy, and it made me laugh out loud several times.